1 What Kind of Security Controls Are Available in the Mendix Cloud?

 The Mendix Security team has an established hardening security baseline based on international standards like SANS and CIS.
-This is audited by our independent third-party auditors and results in our annual published ISAE 3402 Type II report, SOC 1 Type II report, SOC 2 Type II report, and ISO/IEC 27001:2013 certification.
+This is audited by our independent third-party auditors and results in our annual published ISAE 3402 Type II report, SOC 1 Type II report, SOC 2 Type II report, SOC 3 Type II report, and ISO/IEC 27001:2013 certification.

 8 Which Physical Security Controls Are in Place for the Mendix Cloud?